123v/everestengineering/README.md

 ### `Note`

-I've used mock data which is already rendering the data in the input boxes.
+1. I've used mock data which is already rendering the data in the input boxes.
+2. I have attached the Python file that I developed first.
+It may not be useful right now, but I have attached it for reference.